triton-inference-server/client/src/c++/perf_analyzer/docs/benchmarking.md

 command line arguments.
 By default, Perf Analyzer expects the Triton instance to already be running.
 You can configure C API mode using the [`--service-kind`](cli.md#--service-kindtritontriton_c_apitfservingtorchserve) option.
-In additon, you will need to point Perf Analyzer to the Triton server library path using the [`--triton-server-directory`](cli.md#--triton-server-directorypath) option and the model repository path using the
+In addition, you will need to point Perf Analyzer to the Triton server library path using the [`--triton-server-directory`](cli.md#--triton-server-directorypath) option and the model repository path using the